$919 MillionThe market capitalization is the market value of the company. It is the sum of the value of all outstanding shares.

 CBL & Associates Properties, Inc. is a real estate investment trust, which owns and operates retail properties.
 The firm engages in owning, developing, acquiring, leasing, managing and operating regional shopping malls, open-air centers, community centers and office properties.
 It operates through Malls and All Other segments.
 Its properties include Malls, Associated Centers, Community Centers, Office Buildings, Construction Properties and Mortgages.
 The company was founded on July 13, 1993 and is headquartered in Chattanooga, TN.

-CBL Properties (NYSE:CBL) had declared $0.25/share quarterly dividend.Payable July 20; for shareholders of record July 11; ex-div July 8.The company last pai...Seeking Alpha, about 1 month ago
+CBL Properties (NYSE:CBL) had declared $0.25/share quarterly dividend.Payable July 20; for shareholders of record July 11; ex-div July 8.The company last pai...Seeking Alpha, 5 months ago